Honors Students and Their Thesis Topics, 2011-12

 Between Sublime Porte and Hofburg: Negotiating European Identity at the Eighteenth-Century Habsburg Court

-(Advisor: Professor Kohut)
+(Advisor: Professor Thomas Kohut)

 Charlotte Kiechel